-Part B: Reading-2013 Test Blueprint and Student Achievement
+Part B: Reading-2015 Test Blueprint and Student Achievement

-In 2013, 78.2% of students who wrote the test achieved the acceptable standard on Part B: Reading of the Grade 9 Knowledge and Employability English Language Arts Achievement Test, and 19.5% of students achieved the standard of excellence.
-These results are similar to the previous administration of Part B: Reading of the achievement test.
+In 2015, 73.9% of students who wrote the test achieved the acceptable standard on Part B: Reading of the Grade 9 Knowledge and Employability English Language Arts Achievement Test, and 17.5% of students achieved the standard of excellence.

-Student achievement on Part B: Reading of the 2013 Grade 9 Knowledge and Employability English Language Arts Achievement Test averaged 33.3 out of 50 (approximately 66.6%).
+Student achievement on Part B: Reading of the 2015 Grade 9 Knowledge and Employability English Language Arts Achievement Test averaged 33.0 out of 50 (approximately 66.0%).

-The blueprint below shows the reporting categories and language functions by which 2013 summary data are reported to schools and school authorities, and it shows the provincial average of student achievement by both raw score and percentage.
+The blueprint below shows the reporting categories and language functions by which 2015 summary data are reported to schools and school authorities, and it shows the provincial average of student achievement by both raw score and percentage.

 Language Function Provincial Student Reporting Category Informational Narrative / Poetic Achievement (Average Raw Score and Percentage) Identifying and Interpreting Ideas and Details Students construct meaning by recognizing explicit or implicit ideas and details and make inferences about the relationships between ideas, details, and events.
-10.9/16 (68.1%) Interpreting Text Organization Students identify and analyze the author's use of genre.
+10.3/16 (64.3%) Interpreting Text Organization Students identify and analyze the author's use of genre.
 Students identify and analyze the author's choice of form, text features, organizational structure, style, literary techniques, and conventions.
-4.3/7 (61.4%) Associating Meaning Students use contextual clues to determine the denotative and connotative meaning of words, phrases, and figurative language (e.g., simile, metaphor, hyperbole, idioms, irony, symbolism).
-6.5/9 (72.2%) Synthesizing Ideas Students draw conclusions and make generalizations by integrating information in order to identify the tone, purpose, theme, main idea, point of view, or mood of a passage.
-11.6/18 (64.4%) Provincial Student Achievement (Average Raw Score and Percentage) 16.3/25 (65.2%) 17.0/25 (68.0%) Part B: Reading Total Test Raw Score = 33.3/50 (66.6%)
+5.0/8 (62.5%) Associating Meaning Students use contextual clues to determine the denotative and connotative meaning of words, phrases, and figurative language (e.g., simile, metaphor, hyperbole, idioms, irony, symbolism).
+4.2/6 (70.0%) Synthesizing Ideas Students draw conclusions and make generalizations by integrating information in order to identify the tone, purpose, theme, main idea, point of view, or mood of a passage.
+13.5/20 (67.5%) Provincial Student Achievement (Average Raw Score and Percentage) 16.4/26 (63.0%) 16.6/24 (69.2%) Part B: Reading Total Test Raw Score = 33.0/50 (66.0%)

-Part B: Reading-Commentary on 2013 Student Achievement
+Part B: Reading-Commentary on 2015 Student Achievement

-The following is a discussion of student achievement on Part B: Reading of the 2013 Grade 9 Knowledge and Employability English Language Arts Achievement Test.
-Sample questions are provided to highlight levels of achievement of students who met the acceptable standard, students who met the standard of excellence, and students who did not meet the acceptable standard.
-For each question, the keyed answer is marked with an asterisk.
+The following is a discussion of student achievement on Part B: Reading of the 2015 Grade 9 Knowledge and Employability English Language Arts Achievement Test.
+Sample questions are provided to highlight the levels of achievement of students who met the acceptable standard, students who met the standard of excellence, and students who did not meet the acceptable standard.

-Students were presented with a variety of Informational and Narrative/Poetic texts which included an excerpt from an illustrated story, poems, an excerpt from a novel, a web page, cartoons, brochures, posters, and emails.
+Students were presented with a variety of Informational and Narrative/Poetic texts, which included a cover of a magazine, an excerpt from a magazine, a short informational article, a job profile, a graphic novel, a cartoon, a biography, and a poem.